These Ground Beef Ramen with Hoisin Sauce is made with ramen, ground beef, hoisin sauce, sesame oil, sriracha, jalapeños, lime juice, and cilantro.

 Instructions

-- Combine the soy sauce, sesame oil, rice vinegar, hoisin sauce, honey, sriracha in a bowl and mix well.
+- In a bowl, combine the soy sauce, sesame oil, rice vinegar, hoisin sauce, honey, and sriracha.
+Mix well and set aside.

-- Cook the noodles according to package instructions.
+- Cook the ramen noodles according to the package instructions.
+Drain and set aside.

-- Pour in the soy sauce mixture, jalapeños, lime juice and bring to a simmer until the sauce coats the beef and beings to get crispy, another 4-7 minutes.
+- Pour the soy sauce mixture, jalapeño, and lime juice into the skillet with the beef.
+Simmer until the sauce thickens and begins to crisp the beef, about 4-7 minutes.

-- Remove from heat and toss in the cooked noodles.
+- Remove the skillet from heat and toss in the cooked noodles until they are well coated.

 Notes